louishinohara/therAPPy/README.md

 However we believe that the tester should create their own account to have their own experience with our application.
+In addition, we have encountered a bug that crashes the app when the user logs in with an existing account on certain devices.
+Please create a new acccount for tesing purposes.

 * Unit Tests *